GoogleCloudPlatform/cloud-sql-proxy/README.md

   down the proxy.
 Defaults to 0.
 * `-skip_failed_instance_config`: Setting this flag will allow you to prevent the proxy from terminating when some instance configurations could not be parsed and/or are unavailable.
+* `-perform_connectivity_tests`: Performs connectivity tests on startup to the databases and exits the proxy if one of them fails.

 Note: `-instances` and `-instances_metadata` may be used at the same time but are not compatible with the `-fuse` flag.